 We did a major remodel in 2000 that included a new kitchen, enlarging the family room, remodeling and adding an additional bathroom, and adding an entirely new back porch.
 The cabinets, island, and hood are all custom.
 Our island is butcher block and our countertops are honed marble.
 I should probably mention that all of the countertops are 2” taller than standard.
 I am 5’11” tall, my husband is 6’2” and our sons are 6’7”, 6’6” and 6’4”.
 So the extra two inches seemed to be a necessity.

 My favorite part of our kitchen is the island.
 We put electrical strips on both sides and I cook every meal right here.

 I replaced the white hydrangeas next to the stove with some faux flowers.
 I absolutely love the new pop of color!

 Don’t these fruits and cheese platters look yummy?
 I promise they were.
 They were a fabulous lunch on our summer styling day!

 I bought new kitchen towels at TJ Maxx and I can’t believe how much color they add to my white kitchen!
 (Side note- I laughed so hard when I saw the photos only to realize the kitchen towels were completely cattywampus!
 Just keeping it real!!)

 My letter board from Walmart looks great with the gray lettering.
 I have always believed that summer is a state of mind!
 And the final touch was a homemade peach drink to quench the thirst on a warm southern California day.

 One of my favorite things I did for the home tour was to make stencils for all of my chalkboards.
-I came up with some fun summer sayings and cut them out on my Silhouette machine.
+I came up with some fun summer sayings and cut them out on my Cricut machine.
 Then I just filled in the stencils with white chalk.